azawawi/SwiftyZeroMQ/README.md

 - Open your Xcode project (if not open already)

-- In your target's settings, please click on the "+" button under the "Embedded Binaries" section and add `Carthage/Build/iOS/SwiftyZeroMQ.framework`
+- In your target's settings, please click on the **+** button under the **Embedded Binaries** section and add `Carthage/Build/iOS/SwiftyZeroMQ.framework`

+## Manually

+* Download framework source code from [here](https://github.com/azawawi/SwiftyZeroMQ/releases/)
+* Drag the project into your project.
+* In your target's settings, please click on the **+** button under the **Embedded Binaries** section and add `SwiftyZeroMQ.framework`
+* Add `import SwiftyZeroMQ` in your code to test it.
+* Happy hacking :)

 ### [Swift Pakcage Manager (SPM)](http://swift.org/package-manager)

 At the time of this writing, Apple's SPM or SwiftPM does not iOS.
 PRs are welcome once support has landed in a future version.

+## Bundled ZeroMQ library

+The bundled `libzmq.a` is a static universal binary that is compiled from pristine ZeroMQ `4.1.5` sources with `8.0` as the minimum iOS version with [Bitcode](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html) enabled.
+The library contains the following architectures:
+- armv7  (iPhone 3GS till iPhone 4S)
+- armv7s (iPhone 5 till iPhone 5c)
+- arm64  (iPhone 5s and later)
+- i386 and x86_64  (Simulator)

 ## Testing